 - What does part-time study entail?

-Most part-time students are self-funded.
-Our School Policy is that self-funded part-time students should initially register for an MPhil with the possibility of upgrading to a PhD after a minimum of two years of study.
+If you start a PhD as a self-funded part-time student, our School Policy is that you should initially register for an MPhil with the possibility of upgrading to a PhD after a minimum of two years of study.

 - Can I register as a distance learner?